Acupuncture for Chronic Neck Pain

 On the back of our pilot research, we were funded by Arthritis Research UK to investigate the effectiveness of acupuncture and Alexander Technique lessons in alleviating chronic neck pain.
 Although acupuncture and Alexander Technique lessons are frequently used by people with chronic neck pain, neither is widely available on the NHS.

-In a separate study, we reported on a national survey that we conducted involving teachers of the Alexander Technique (Eldred et al 2015).[Abstract]
+In a separate study, we reported on a national survey of practice that we conducted involving teachers of the Alexander Technique (Eldred et al 2015).[Abstract]

 MacPherson H, Tilbrook H, Richmond S, Woodman J, Ballard K, Atkin K, Bland M, Eldred J, Essex H, Hewitt C, Hopton A, Keding A, Lansdown H, Parrott S, Torgerson D, Wenham A, Watt I. Alexander Technique Lessons or Acupuncture Sessions for Persons With Chronic Neck Pain: A Randomized Trial.
 Ann Intern Med.
 2015 Nov 3;163(9):653-62. doi: 10.7326/M15-0667.[Abstract]